Proofs of Two Formulas of Vladeta Jovovic: Abstract

 \section{Abstract}

 In this paper, we first provide an analytic and a bijective proof of a formula stated by Vladeta Jovovic in the OEIS sequence A117989.
-We also provide a bijective proof of another interesting result stated by him on the same page concerning integer partitions with fixed differences between the largest and smallest parts. \\\\ \textbf{Keywords.} Partition, part, largest part, smallest part, fixed difference \\\\ \textbf{2010 Mathematics Subject Classification} 05A17, 05A19, 11P81, 11P82
+We also provide a bijective proof of another interesting result stated by him on the same page concerning integer partitions with fixed differences between the largest and smallest parts.